 | Groceries | €200-280 | €190-260 | €220-300 | €250-350 | €280-380 |

-Leipzig has transformed from a post-reunification ghost town into one of Europe's most exciting cities.
-With €520-850/month for a 1BR apartment, it's nearly half the cost of Berlin.
+Leipzig went from a post-reunification ghost town to one of the more interesting cities in Europe.
+At €520-850/month for a 1BR, rent is roughly half of Berlin.

-- Startup scene: SpinLab accelerator, growing VC attention, and a wave of Berlin transplants seeking lower overheads.
+- Startup scene: the SpinLab accelerator, rising VC interest, and a steady flow of Berlin transplants chased out by rent.

-- TSMC investment: The Taiwanese chipmaker's European fab is bringing thousands of high-tech jobs and billions in investment to the region.
+- TSMC: the Taiwanese chipmaker's European fab is bringing thousands of high-tech jobs and billions of euros of investment.

 - Silicon Saxony: Europe's largest semiconductor cluster, with Infineon, Bosch, and GlobalFoundries already present.